 “The Scarecrow” is built on a series of percussive effects by Mason and organ flights by Wright.
 These at first sound disparate, but are soon held together by layered vocals in concert with tightly strummed electric guitars.
 An acoustic montage is later overdubbed over the whole ensemble in the outro.

 “Bike” is the most brilliant and chilling song on the album, and perhaps the quintessential Syd Barrett song.
 Lyrically, the song is metered like a 10-year-old’s boasting rant about disparate subjects during the verse and a melancholy chorus about a “girl who fits in with my world”.
 Knowing of Barrett’s eventual mental demise, the song has turned out to be extremely profound.
 Musically, the song is driven by good piano and effects by Wright throughout and rock driven rock verses with softer, melodic choruses through the song proper, which lasts less than two minutes.
 The song and album concludes with a psychedelic reprise of sound collages.

 After the release of the album in August 1967, Pink Floyd continued to perform in London, drawing ever larger crowds.
 But Barrett’s mental state continued to deteriorate and soon he got to the point where he could not perform onstage.
-Aside from a few more single tracks and one song on the next album, Barrett would not perform with the band again, making The Piper At the Gates of Dawn, a truly unique work.
+Aside from a few more single tracks and one song on the next album, A Saucerful of Secrets, Barrett would not perform with the band again, making The Piper At the Gates of Dawn, a truly unique work.

 Part of Classic Rock Review’s celebration of 1967 albums.